 Public Service Loan Forgiveness Program

 This program is intended to encourage individuals to enter and continue to work full time in a public service job.
-Under the program, borrowers may qualify for forgiveness of the remaining balance of their Direct Loans (including Stafford, PLUS, and Consolidation Loans) after making 120 qualifying payments on those loans while employed full time by certain public service employers.
+Under the program, borrowers may qualify for forgiveness of the remaining balance of their Direct Loans after making 120 qualifying payments on those loans while employed full time by certain public service employers.
 Please see the Public Service Loan Forgiveness page from Federal Student Aid for a full description of the program.

 Refinancing loans through consolidation establishes a new loan with new terms and conditions for the combined balance of your original loans.